Managing content sets

 - Click Preview to Save and click Confirm & Save.

 Move content between content sets as necessary to accommodate changes to the RBAC configuration of your Tanium deployment.
 For example, if a sensor collects sensitive information from endpoints, you might want to move that sensor to a content set that only highly privileged user roles can access.
 Before moving content, be sure that you understand how the move affects workflows.
 For example, if a user configures a scheduled action, and you later move the associated package to a content set for which that user does not have permission, the Tanium Server will not deploy the action.
 For the predefined content that is included in Tanium modules and content packs, the best practice is to keep that content in the original predefined content sets.
 As much as possible, create copies of Tanium-provided content and move the copies to other content sets when necessary.
-If moving original Tanium-provided content becomes necessary, consult your Tanium Technical Account Manager (TAM) before proceeding.
+Contact Tanium Support before proceeding if moving original Tanium-provided content becomes necessary.

 You can move content between any content sets except: